 “can result in a loss of empathy for patients, emotional numbing and a sense of no control.”

 In order to combat burnout and compassion fatigue several medical schools have started programs to better equip physicians for stressful environment that they will be working in.
-They learn compassion, empathy and resilience that will help them to deal with the challenges they will be facing at their work.
+They learn empathy and resilience that will help them to deal with the challenges they will be facing at their work.
 The Emory University Hospital’s Cognitively Based Compassion Training (CBCT) is one of the first of this kind.
 CBCT draws from the traditions of the Indo-Tibetan Buddhism mind training with a particular focus on compassion.
 Trainings practitioners to cultivate compassion through contemplative practices.
 Geshe Lobsang Tenzin Negi, Ph.D and a senior lecturer at the Emory University developed CBCT; that has initiated several research studies into the benefits of compassion training and meditation.
 The training fosters compassion through a process that begins with the stabilisation of attention and by building awareness of one’s own mental activity.
 Through analytical mental exercises practitioners learn to strengthen compassionate concern for others while avoiding the symptoms of compassion fatigue or burnout.
-As it is written on the trainings homepage:
+As it is written on the training homepage:

 “Through progressive exercises (beginning with the development of attentional stability and progressing through various analytical meditations), one gains insight into how one’s attitudes and behaviours support or hinder compassionate response.
 The practice of CBCT intensifies the desire to help others, allowing compassion to become more natural and spontaneous in one’s everyday life.
 It also helps increase personal resiliency by grounding one in realistic expectations of self and others.”